commonsmachinery/catalog/doc/docker.md

 In development you might want to run the frontend and backend in the host environment, so `-p` here forwards the container ports.
-The frontend and backend can then be run directly.
+The frontend and backend can then be run directly as if the infrastructure was running on the host directly.

-Some REST/web interfaces can be accessed on these URLS:
+Admin REST/web interfaces can be accessed on these URLS:

 * MongoDB: http://127.0.0.1:28017/
 * RabbitMQ: http://127.0.0.1:15672/ (guest/guest)

-### Creating a backend development image
+### Running frontend and backend in docker

-Instead of building a full backend container or running in the host, you can set up a development container that directly uses the source code and properly links into the infrastructure containers:
+Instead of building full containers for the backend and frontend, or running in the host, you can run development containers that directly uses the source code and properly links into the infrastructure containers.

+Node keeps all the dependencies locally in `node_modules` for the frontend, so if you have node installed already you can just install the dependencies directly:

+    cd frontend
+    npm install
+    ./volo_add.sh

+Or do that via a the `dockerfile/nodejs` image:

+    ./frontend/docker_npm_install.sh

+To run the frontend in a docker image, fully linked to the infrastructure images, do:

+    ./frontend/docker_nodemon.sh

+That will run the frontend attached to the terminal, so Ctrl-C will shut it down.

+The backend needs to run as a permanent container, since it's tricky to combine Python virtualenvs with the containers.
+This is all set up by running this script:

     sudo backend/setup_docker_dev.sh

-The script creates an image for local development and starts a container running celery.
-If an image already exists, it will be dropped.
-It will auto-reload changed files in the source directory.
+The scripts creates an image running celery, using the backend code in the source directory.
+It will auto-reload changed files.

-The image will store events in MongoDB, and use the BDB Redland store in /data/backend/data from the DATA container.
+The images will store events in MongoDB, and use the BDB Redland store in /data/backend/data from the DATA container.

-Useful commands:
+Useful commands for managing the backend:

-    sudo docker start backend-dev
+    sudo docker restart backend-dev
     sudo docker logs -f backend-dev
     sudo docker stop backend-dev